 Our rescheduling policies are as follows.

 In order to ensure a smooth and safe procedure, we require that all forms including consents, bloodwork (if required) and payments are completed no later than three weeks before the surgery.
-If we have not obtained all the required information and payment by this time, we will be forced to reschedule you for a later date and a rescheduling fee will apply.
+If we have not obtained all the required information and payment by this time, we will be forced to reschedule you for a later date and a rescheduling fee of $500 will apply.

 Similarly, we require that all patients have a responsible adult to escort them home from surgery and that patients not eat or drink after midnight the night before surgery.
-Surgery that is canceled and rescheduled on the day of the procedure because of non-compliance with these pre-op instructions will result in the loss of the deposit and require a new $1000 be placed to secure a new date.
+Surgery that is canceled and rescheduled on the day of the procedure because of non-compliance with these pre-op instructions will result in the loss of the deposit and require a new $2000 deposit be placed to secure a new date.

 Because of the high costs associated with operating room time and the significant impact that it can have on patients scheduled for surgery later in the day, patients who arrive late for their surgery and cause delays in the operating room will be subject to a fee of $500 per half hour.